-Among those with pre-COVID baseline data, physical activity, alcohol intake, and anxiety were lower after COVID regardless of Long COVID status (eTable 1).
-There was a greater decrease in frequency of physical activity after COVID-19 among those with Long COVID (difference in change between symptomatic and asymptomatic: 0.19 days/week, 95%CI 0.04-0.35, p=0.02), but no differences in change in sleep duration, alcohol intake, anxiety, or depression (eTable 1).
+Among those with pre-COVID baseline data, there was a greater decrease in frequency of physical activity after COVID-19 among those with Long COVID (difference in change between symptomatic and asymptomatic: 0.19 days/week, 95% CI = .04-.35, P = .02), but no differences in change in sleep duration, alcohol intake, anxiety, or depression by Long COVID status (Supplementary Table 1).
+For both groups (with and without Long COVID), physical activity, alcohol intake, and anxiety scores were lower and average sleep was longer post-COVID compared with pre-COVID (Supplementary Table 1).

-Among those who responded to daily or weekly survey requests including non-respondents to the cross-sectional Long COVID survey, we plotted the average number of symptoms reported (line) and the proportion who reported an average of one or more symptom over all surveys answered (bars) during time periods before and after SARS-CoV-2 infection for those infected (Figure 4).
-The estimated proportion reporting an average of one or more symptom on all surveys was highest in the 0-30 days after acute infection in all groups.
-The estimated proportion with an average of 1 or more symptom across completed surveys for each time Durstenfeld et al. Factors Associated with Long COVID.
+Among those who responded to daily or weekly survey requests including nonrespondents to the cross-sectional Long COVID survey, we plotted the average number of symptoms reported (line) and the proportion who reported an average of 1 or more symptoms over all surveys answered (bars) during time periods before and after SARS-CoV-2 infection for those infected (Figure 2).
+The estimated proportion reporting an average of 1 or more symptoms on all surveys was highest in the 0-30 days after acute infection in all groups.
+The estimated proportion with an average of 1 or more symptom across